 A dummy ticket from New York is a temporary flight reservation PDF used as proof of onward travel or for visa applications.
 When you fly into or depart from New York, immigration may ask for a confirmed exit flight.
 Instead of buying an expensive non-refundable ticket, you can generate a free dummy ticket with MyJet24.

-United States of America Visa & Entry Details
+United States of America Visa & Entry Info

-When travelling from New York, you need to meet United States of America's entry requirements.
+When travelling from New York, you must meet United States of America's entry requirements.
 Below are the key facts for your United States of America visa application and travel planning from New York.

 How to Get a Dummy Ticket from New York